 The Lincoln Award is for teens.
 Four or more Lincoln nominees must be read for teens to be eligible to vote.

 The library has a Bluestem Board and a Caudill Board for children eligible to participate in the voting parties to post the books they have read.
-Make sure your child has been added to the appropriate board when they become eligible and when they’ve read an additional title.
+Make sure your child has been added to the appropriate board when they become eligible and update the board when they’ve read an additional title.

 Ancestry® Library Edition, distributed exclusively by ProQuest and